iotaledger/iota.rs/docs/overview.md

 ## Supported Languages

 We have implemented the iota.rs library in Rust and prepared bindings for JavaScript and Python.
-The API stays the same no matter the language you choose, as we aim to make our libraries equally simple to use across all supported languages.
+Whenever we introduce a change, there is only one library for us to modify.
+Whenever there is a bug, there is only one library for us to look into.
 You can read more on reasoning behind this design in this [blog post](https://blog.iota.org/the-new-iota-client-libraries-harder-better-faster-stronger/).

+We aim to make our libraries equally simple to use across all supported languages.
+This calls for a precise tailoring and not for a mechanical translation, and so we adjust every binding for the language's conventions and best practices.
+For that reason you will not find a `ClientBuilder` class in the Python binding, for example, as the convention is to use named constructor arguments instead.
+However, we never change the meaning behind our API.
+The API stays equally powerful no matter the language you choose.

 ## Your Application In the IOTA Network